mech-a/remark-d2/README.md

 ## Integrations

-If you are using this with [Docusaurus](https://docusaurus.io), as Docusaurus does not currently support [ES Modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), follow [the workaround mentioned in the Docusaurus docs](https://docusaurus.io/docs/markdown-features/plugins#installing-plugins):
+remark-d2 is compatible with [Docusaurus](https://docusaurus.io) out of the box.
+However, as Docusaurus does not currently support [ES Modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), to install remark-d2 follow [the workaround mentioned in the Docusaurus docs](https://docusaurus.io/docs/markdown-features/plugins#installing-plugins):

 ```js
 // in `docusaurus.config.js`